tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 : indicates that both sides agree to the single TLS version specified by the given integer value (772 == 0x0304 for TLS 1.3).
-The ClientHello.versions field field is omitted and reconstructed in the transcript as a single-valued list with the specified value.
+The ClientHello.versions field is omitted and reconstructed in the transcript as a single-valued list with the specified value.
 The ServerHello.version field is omitted and reconstructed in the transcript as the specified value.

 CipherSuite (string):
-: indicates that both sides agree to the single named cipher suite, using the "TLS_AEAD_HASH" syntax defined in {{RFC8446}}, section 8.4.
+: indicates that both sides agree to the single named cipher suite, using the "TLS_AEAD_HASH" syntax defined in {{RFC8446}}, Section 8.4.
 The ClientHello.cipher_suites field is omitted and reconstructed in the transcript as a single-valued list with the specified value.
 The server_hello.cipher_suite field is omitted and reconstructed in the transcript as the specified value.